AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 A simpler `appConfig`

-If you look closely at the `IntentChangeConfig` interface in the code block above, you'll notice that the `appConfig` is of type [`BaseAppConfig`](../../v4/shared/src/types/design-config-types/interfaces/base-app-config.md), which is the base configuration object for all modules.
+If you look closely at the `IntentChangeConfig` interface in the code block above, you'll notice that the `appConfig` is of type [`BaseAppConfig`](../../v4/shared/src/types/design-config-types/interfaces/base-app-config.md), which is the base configuration object for all workflows.

 It **only contains** the `callbacks` property, which you are free to set as needed for the next workflow in the transition.
 Any other properties (for instance, the `appVersion` when tethering to the Edit Image workflow) cannot be passed.